 This tells you the percentage of residents given antianxiety drugs.
 These drugs are typically prescribed to patients suffering from anxiety and depression.

 In Care One at King James, 5.95% of Patients

 This tells you the percent of patients who are exhibiting symptoms of depression.
 Higher rates of depression may be a sign lower quality care.

 Appropriate Vaccine Usage

-This indicates the percentage of residents that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percentage of patients that were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percentage of patients that required increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's may be a sign of deterioration of a patient's medical condition.
+This tells you the percentage of patients who required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could be a sign of the deterioration of a resident's health.

 Ability to Keep Residents Mobile